ibm-cloud-docs/watson-query-cli-plugin/watson-query-cli.md

 # Watson Query CLI
 {: #CLI-name}

 The {{site.data.keyword.cloud}} command-line interface (CLI) provides extra capabilities for service offerings.
-You can use {{site.data.keyword.cloud_notm}} CLI to manage service instance and virtualizations.
+You can use {{site.data.keyword.cloud_notm}} CLI to manage service instances and virtualized data.
 {: shortdesc}

 ## Prerequisites
 {: #<cli_name>-cli-prereq}

 * Install the [{{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-getting-started).
-* Install the <CLI_name> CLI by running the following command:
+* Install the `watson-query` CLI by running the following command:

    ```sh
    ibmcloud plugin install watson-query
    ```
    {: pre}

-* Use [ibmcloud login command](https://cloud.ibm.com/docs/cli?topic=cli-ibmcloud_cli#ibmcloud_login) for logging in to your IBM Cloud account.
+* Log in to your {{site.data.keyword.cloud_notm}} account with the [ibmcloud login command](https://cloud.ibm.com/docs/cli?topic=cli-ibmcloud_cli#ibmcloud_login).
-* Set IBM Cloudant service URL.
-For more information, see Service configuration.
+* Set the IBM Cloudant service URL.
+For more information, see [Service configuration](#watson-query-service-configuration).

 You're notified on the command line when updates to the {{site.data.keyword.cloud_notm}} CLI and plug-ins are available.
 Be sure to keep your CLI up to date so that you can use the latest commands.
 You can view the current version of all installed plug-ins by running `ibmcloud plugin list`.
 {: tip}

 ## Service configuration
+{: #watson-query-service-configuration}

-When you make a server resource request, you can either set CRN environment variable or set --instance-id in each sub command to identify instance.
-To set environment variabel, firstly get CRN of service instance by
+When you make a server resource request, you can either set the CRN environment variable or set the --instance-id in each sub command to identify an instance.
+To set an environment variable, get the CRN of a service instance by running the following command:
    ```sh
    ibmcloud resource service-instances --service-name data-virtualization --long
    ```

-Then set the `DATA_VIRTUALIZATION_CRN` environment variable.
+Then, set the `DATA_VIRTUALIZATION_CRN` environment variable.
 You can define this variable two ways:

-Export them as environment variables for example,export `DATA_VIRTUALIZATION_CRN=....` Store them in a [credentials file](https://cloud.ibm.com/apidocs/cloudant?code=go#authentication-with-external-configuration).
+1. Export them as environment variables for example,export `DATA_VIRTUALIZATION_CRN=....`
+1. Store them in a [credentials file](https://cloud.ibm.com/apidocs/cloudant?code=go#authentication-with-external-configuration).
 As an alternative to `ibmcloud login`, you can set the environment variable `DATA_VIRTUALIZATION_APIKEY` to an IAM API key.
-{: tip}

-{{site.data.keyword.cloud_notm}} CLI requires Java&trade 1.8.0.
+{{site.data.keyword.cloud_notm}} CLI requires Java 1.8.0.
 You can download the CLI from {{site.data.keyword.cloud_notm}} to use on your local system as a complement to the {{site.data.keyword.cloud_notm}} console.
 {: note}

 ## Data sources
 {: #watson-query-data-sources-cli}

-Connect data sources to the watson query service.
+Connect data sources to the Watson Query instance.

 ### ibmcloud watson-query datasource-connections
 {: #watson-query-cli-datasource-connections-command}